michelleconville/bakery-lane/README.md

 First time users
 *	I want to be able to find the types of cakes that are available
 *	I want to be able to contact the Bakery
-*	I want to be able to intuitively navigate the website
+*	I want to be able to find out more information about the bakery

 Returning User
 *	I want to know what type of flavour cakes that are made at the bakery
-*	I want to be able to find out more information about the bakery
 *   I want to follow the bakery on social media
+*   I want to be able to see samples of cakes that have been created

 Site Owner
 *   I want users to get to know more about the bakery